dnass/bot-server/readme.md

 ## Setup

 Configure bot-server with a MongoDB URL and listening port in `env.js`.
-Place your bots in the `bots` directory of the `botmanager` directory.
+Place your bots in the `bots` directory of the `bot-server` directory.

 Install dependencies with `npm install`.